NoahJGersh/Wormhole/README.md

 - Tunnel Subdivisions
     - The number of edges along the tunnel (joining rings)
 - Colors
-    - A list of colors to interpolate across the tunnel (currently limited to two)
+    - A list of colors to interpolate across the tunnel

 Currently in its third iteration.
-Next iteration will add proper shading.
 Orbit controls are currently implemented, with auto-orbit enabled.
+Tunnel colors are randomized, with 5 evenly spaced across the model.

 ### Known Issues